 The sooner you season, the sooner you can start cooking.

-Stovetop griddles provide a large cooking surface that's perfect for preparing foods like pancakes, smashburgers, and eggs.
-Since Carbon Steel heats up quickly and evenly, it's an excellent choice for Griddles.
+Stovetop griddles provide a large cooking surface, perfect for getting crispy edges and preparing foods like pancakes, smashburgers, and eggs.
+Since Carbon Steel heats up quickly and evenly, it's an excellent choice for—and the only material we considered—for a Griddle.

-If you want to protect your griddle from rust and keep food from sticking to its surface, you'll need to learn how to season (or re-season) a griddle.
+To protect your griddle from rust and keep food from sticking to its surface, you'll need to learn how to season (or re-season) it as part of its regular care and maintenance.

-When Carbon Steel Cookware is bare, it's vulnerable to moisture and rust.
-The seasoning process creates a protective coating of oil that seals the surface “pores” of your Griddle, that provides a non stick patina and prevents rusting.
-This is why it’s important to season your Griddle prior to its first use.
+When any type of Carbon Steel Cookware is bare or unseasoned, it becomes vulnerable to moisture and rust.
+The seasoning process creates a protective coating of oil that seals the surface “pores” of your Griddle, which both provides a non stick patina and prevents rusting.

-Our Carbon Steel Griddle comes pre-seasoned, but we still recommend adding an additional layer of seasoning to ensure an entirely non stick surface before you get cooking.
-This is also important to do if you ever need to reseason your Griddle—such as after cooking an acidic ingredient or if your Griddle rusts.
+Our Carbon Steel Griddle comes pre-seasoned, but it's important to know how to reseason your Griddle—such as after cooking an acidic ingredient or if your Griddle rusts.

 1. Pre-Heat Your Oven